East Cornwall · PL30

 Planning Applications in Lanivet

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Lanivet, that work is shaped by the place itself — Lanivet is a village south-west of Bodmin claiming to be the geographic centre of Cornwall, with a Norman church and a tight Conservation Area at the village core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+The Lanivet version of this work has its own character — Lanivet is a village south-west of Bodmin claiming to be the geographic centre of Cornwall, with a Norman church and a tight Conservation Area at the village core, with a building stock that leans toward post-war bungalows and traditional granite cottages.

 - Conservation Area